Best March Madness Betting Sites 2023

-The University of Nevada-Las Vegas entered the 1991 tournament as the defending national champions and undefeated.
+The University of Nevada-Las Vegas entered the 1991 tournament as the defending national champions and one of the rare undefeated teams.
 Its five starters each went on to have NBA careers, and the team’s towel-biting coach, Jerry Tarkanian, was one of the best-ever to roam the sidelines.

 So, the Runnin’ Rebels had plenty of confidence and swagger entering the tournament.
 The Final Four matchup with Duke likely didn’t cause much concern, since UNLV had defeated the same team by 30 points in the national championship game the year before.